-- 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+- 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
+All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
-Class planning; PHSE; assemblies; workshops and outside agency support all enhances the children's learning and understanding of identifying risk and safety. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2015) and Local Safeguarding Board Procedures.
+We provide information and factsheets; PHSE lessons; staff discussions; E-Safety advice; workshops for children and we have designated staff, our Family Support Coordinator/ Deputy DSL, to provide direct additional support and encourage the children to share worries or concerns.
+The FSC liaises with other professionals including school health advisor and counselling service providers to support pupil's with any safeguarding needs.
+We have extended E-safety advice and guidance to include parents with advice sheets and workshops.
+Daily routines and practice as well as positive role models with staff create a safe and happy environment for all pupils. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children 2018 and Local Safeguarding Partners' Procedures.